-Sunday 20 May, 2.00 & 3.30pm
+Sunday 22 May, 2:00 & 3:30pm

 St Ives Uniting Church

-Peter Ellis: Conductor
+George Ellis: Conductor

 Emily McKnight: Presenter

+Led by conductor George Ellis and narrator Emily McKnight, this hour-long concert is presented in an entertaining and engaging way allowing the audience to interact with the musicians and the conductor and get up close to the instruments.
 The audience will get to sample some of the most beloved and popular orchestral works by famous composers in an informal setting, perfect for those who might be new to classical music or might want to introduce someone else to it.

 These works will highlight the features and possibilities of each instrument and are sure to inspire those thinking of learning to play, both young and old.
 Join us to go on a musical adventure jiving in the jungle and to celebrate Ku-ring-gai Philharmonic Orchestra’s 50th birthday.
 Who knows what we might meet along the way!